 - Dark Brown Sugar: Adding in the dark brown sugar will yield a chewier cookie, and the molasses gives a really delicious flavor.

 - Eggs - eggs are essential to every baked recipe.
 They help bind ingredients while also aiding in the moisture and texture.

 - Vanilla Extract - vanilla gives the bake a little more flavor.

 - All Purpose Flour: If you're gluten free, swap this out with 1:1 gluten free flour

-- Oreos: Crumble as many as you want here!
+- Oreos: Crumble as many as you want, the more the merrier.

-- Chocolate Chips - this is optional, but highly recommended!
+- Chocolate Chips - optional, but fully encouraged.

 See the recipe card below for specific information about quantities.

 How do I make these cookies?

 Step 1: In a large bowl, cream the butter and sugars together with a hand mixer until light and fluffy, approximately 3-4 minutes.
 Add in eggs and vanilla extract, then mix again.